lhviet/research-gate-crawler/README.md

 - `ResearchGate-2007-2020-01-06.csv`
 - `ResearchGate-2008-2020-01-06.csv`
 - ...

+## Data Collection (How-to)
+- The crawled data was taken on Jan 10, 2020 (2020-Jan-10.zip)
+- The results are 21 CSV files for keywords `drone uav remote-sensing "remote sensing"`.
+Each CSV is for one year, from 2000 to 2020.
+- There are `178968` articles in total
+- There are `131180 (73.3%)` articles collected and placed into their appropriate CSV
+- And, `47788 (26.7%)` articles were ignored because of un-matched criteria (from year 2000 and must have the abstract)

 ### Technology
 The Crawler uses [requests](https://pypi.org/project/requests/) library to send a `GET` query to get the needed information returned in JSON format.